-From 2009 to 2010, the state of Connecticut showed the largest percentage increase of traffic accident related fatalities than any other region in the United States.
-With the jump of a 42 percent from one year to the next, Connecticut drivers must be mindful of the many dangers present on the roads and highways across the state.
+From 2009 to 2010, the state of Connecticut showed the largest percentage increase of traffic accident-related fatalities than any other region in the United States.
+With the jump of 42 percent from one year to the next, Connecticut drivers must be mindful of the many dangers present on the roads and highways across the state.

 Coming to terms with the aftermath of an accident is difficult, regardless of the severity of damages.
 Accident victims go through a whirlwind of emotions in dealing with their losses and what they will do in the future.
 In addition to emotional trauma, victims must then deal with the physical damages associated with the personal injury.

 Jonathan Perkins Injury Lawyers understand the massive amount of emotional and physical stress that accident victims endure.
 Due to the overwhelming feelings that follow a crash, our Hartford personal injury lawyers take the time to get to know you and your case, ensuring that the legal burdens are no longer a concern of the accident victim.

 If you have suffered from eyesight loss in Connecticut, our legal staff is prepared to guide you through each step of the litigation process.
 In doing so, we allow our clients to focus on recovery, while we handle the necessary legal matters.

 Please complete a Free Case Evaluation on this page to learn more.

 Loss of eyesight is a frightening, unfamiliar feeling that often leaves accident victims in utter shock.
 Vision loss can truly change a person’s life in an instant.
 While vision loss ranges from partial to total and from temporary to permanent, any form of lost eyesight can be distressing to a personal injury victim.
 Following a catastrophic event, injured parties often need time to cope with their newfound physical state.